SpongePowered/SpongeDocs/source/plugin/economy/practices.rst

     }

-Instead of this, the best thing to do is simply withdraw the amount you need, and check the ``ResultType`` of the returned ``TransactionResult``.
-An economy plugin which doesn't want to allow negative balances will simply return ``ResultType.ACCOUNT_NO_FUNDS``, or ``ResultType.FAILED`` in this case.
+Instead of this, the best thing to do is simply withdraw the amount you need, and check the :javadoc:`ResultType` of the returned :javadoc:`TransactionResult`.
+An economy plugin which doesn't want to allow negative balances will simply return :javadoc:`ResultType#ACCOUNT_NO_FUNDS`, or :javadoc:`ResultType#FAILED` in this case.

 Here's how you **should** withdraw money: